Boosting Data Performance: Unlocking the Power of DuckDB in your Gold LayerLive demo: October 27th

 • Direct integration with S3, GCS, Azure Blob Storage

-• Leverages cloud network speeds for better performance
+• Use cloud storage to leverage network speeds for better performance

 • Reduces local storage requirements